Soteria: Efficient Symbolic Execution as a Functional Library: Implementation

 \subsection{The Data Module}

-We give a high-level overview of \myinline{Soteria.Data} as an example of a module that uses the \myinline{Symex} interface.
-The \myinline{Data} module contains data structures that one would normally find in the standard library of a functional programming language.
-One such example is \myinline{Map}, which exists in the \ocaml standard library, but cannot soundly be used with symbolic keys out of the box.
+We give a high-level overview of \myinline{Soteria.Data} as an example of a module that provides reusable components on top of the \myinline{Symex} interface.
+The \myinline{Data} module contains data structures that have been lifted to the symbolic world, together with operations lifted to symbolic computations.

-For instance, the listings below show excerpts of the signatures of the \myinline{Map.Make} functor in the \ocaml standard library (left) and the \myinline{Soteria.Data.Map.Make} functor (right). \\
+\paragraph{Maps} We focus on \myinline{Map}, a key-value map data structure which exists in the \ocaml standard library, but could not be used soundly with symbolic keys out of the box and requires a custom symbolic implementation.
+For instance, consider the \myinline{find_opt} operation that retrieves the value associated with a key in a map, and returns \myinline{None} if the key is absent.

-The standard library \myinline{Map} uses \emph{syntactic} equality on keys to retrieve values.
-For instance, a symbolic computation may add a map entry for \emph{symbolic} key $\symb{x}$ (where $\symb{x}$ is a symbolic variable) and later attempt to retrieve the value of symbolic key $\symb{y}$.
+Let us explain why the \lstinline{Stdlib} implementation of \myinline{find_opt} is unsound when used with symbolic keys, and how we address this issue in our \lstinline{Soteria.Data.Map} implementation.
+When retrieving the value associated with a key, the \lstinline{Stdlib} implementation finds an entry in the map whose key is \emph{syntactically} equal to the queried key (the same \ocaml value).
+However, a symbolic computation may add a map entry for \emph{symbolic} key $\symb{x}$ (where $\symb{x}$ is a symbolic variable) and later attempt to retrieve the value of symbolic key $\symb{y}$ (a different variable, and hence a different \ocaml object).
 As $\symb{x}$ and $\symb{y}$ are different \emph{syntactically}, \myinline{find_opt} would return \myinline{None}.
 However, this is unsound under path condition $\symb{x} = \symb{y}$: the two symbolic keys are equal, and thus the entry for $\symb{x}$ should be returned when querying for $\symb{y}$.
 On the other hand, \myinline{Soteria.Data.Map} uses \emph{symbolic equality} (exposed by the \myinline{SymEq} module type) on keys and returns a symbolic computation (\myinline{Symex.t}) that queries the path condition to determine if two keys are equal.
+Executing this symbolic computation under a path condition that does not constrain the two key variable returns \emph{two branches}: one where the keys are equal and the entry is returned, and one where they are not and \myinline{None} is returned; in each branch, the path condition is updated with the corresponding constraint (\myinline{x = y} or \myinline{x != y}).

+\paragraph{Branching and Optimisation} In theory, this symbolic implementation of \myinline{find_opt} (on the right) may lead to an exponential blowup in the number of branches when querying for a key in a map with many entries, as each entry may be equal to the queried key or not.
+In practice, however, that is not the case, thanks to \begin{enumerate*}\item the optimisations described earlier in this section, \item constraints that are already in the path conditions when accessing such maps, and \item additional optimisations we have implemented in the \myinline{Data.Map} module\end{enumerate*}.
+In particular, when querying for a key, we first check if the key is syntactically equal to any of the keys in the map, which is a cheap check that may avoid branching altogether.